vladfxstoader/BD-library/README.md

-# BD-library
+# BD library - SQL

-Database in SQL for a library management system.
+SQL database for a library management system.